What are ionizer air purifiers and ionizer in general? This is an important question because ionizer air purifiers are all over the place.

 But wait #5 – Ionizers Make Things Dirty

 Even if we use a really strong ionizer and even if we can accept the ozone, you might have noticed that the ionizer didn’t actually filter out the particles.
 It just made them stick to my bed, wall, and floor.

 First, that’s gross.
 Since the particles floating around in cities like Beijing, Delhi and Los Angeles include things like arsenic cadmium, and lead, I’d rather not have them stick to my pillow.

 Second, they’re still a danger.
 The particles are just sticking to my bed.
 So let’s say Thomas comes home:

 When I sit down on my bed, I’ll dislodge those particles, and they’ll float back into the air.
 Here’s my super scientific rendering of that process:

 Those problems are what led Consumer Reports to publish tests and warn people not to buy the Sharper Image Ionic Breeze.
 Sharper Image sued Consumer Reports; Consumer Reports won.

 So when people send me links asking about these “miraculous” ionizer purifiers, I tell them to steer clear.
 Unfortunately, even as the word is getting around that ionizers cause more harm than good, school districts and airports around the United States have been tricked into shelling out millions to companies pitching these harmful products.

 In my mind, the biggest reason ionizers are unnecessary is that there’s already technology out there that is low-cost and highly effective.
 I use HEPA filters.
 HEPAs actually capture particles–be it PM2.5 or PM10–and they are backed by empirical tests (1, 2, 3, 4, 5, 6).

-You can see that effectiveness in action in this live test I did of a HEPA filter chewing through real Beijing air:
+Not convinced on the effectiveness of air purifiers?
+You can see the effectiveness of HEPA filters in action in this live test I did of a HEPA filter chewing through real Beijing air: